marcesquerra/FTypes/README.md

-# Async without Future
+# What is FTypes?

 FTypes:

-* right now, IS EXPERIMENTAL
+* right now: IS EXPERIMENTAL
 * is a type system
 * is for concurrent programming (async)
 * solve the same problem than futures do (without futures)